Power steering: DIRAVI variable-assist power steering

 DIRAVI innovated the now common benefit of speed sensitive steering.

 In this power steering system, the force steering the wheels comes from the car's high pressure hydraulic system and is always the same no matter what the road speed is.
 Turning the steering wheel moves the wheels simultaneously to a corresponding angle via a hydraulic cylinder.
 In order to give some artificial steering feel, there is a separate hydraulically operated system that tries to turn the steering wheel back to centre position.
 The amount of pressure applied is proportional to road speed, so that at low speeds the steering is very light, and at high speeds it is very difficult to move more than a small amount off centre.

 It was invented by Citroën of France.

-As long as there is pressure in the car's hydraulic system, there is no mechanical connection between the steering wheel and the roadwheels.
 This system was first introduced in the Citroën SM in 1970, and was known as 'VariPower' in the UK and 'SpeedFeel' in the U.S.